jellena/casting-neural-nets-for-sea-shanties/README.md

 ### Data Collection
 For each site a custom web scraper *relative link to scraping folder* was written to pull the song title and the accompanying lyrics into a csv file.

 The tools used for scraping were depending on how the sites were built.
-Primarily the python [requests](https://requests.readthedocs.io/en/master/) library was used but where sites had dynamic java script the [selenium](https://www.selenium.dev/) webdriver was deployed.
+Primarily the python [requests](https://requests.readthedocs.io/en/master/) library was used but where sites had dynamic javascript the [selenium](https://www.selenium.dev/) webdriver was deployed.

 ### Data Cleaning
 For the neural network to learn the lyrics from each song need to be combined into one large corpus.
-All on letter characters were removed and every character was converted to lower case as a first pass for model learning.
+All on letter characters were removed and every character was converted to lowercase as a first pass for model learning.

 ## Modeling